mozilla/mig/doc/configuration.rst

 	2015/09/09 10:43:40 - - - [info] closing parseCommands goroutine
 	2015/09/09 10:43:40 - - - [info] closing runModule goroutine

-The output above indicates that the agent successfully connected to Rabbitmq and sent a heartbeat message.
+The output above indicates that the agent successfully connected to RabbitMQ and sent a heartbeat message.
 The scheduler will receive this heartbeat and process it, indicating to the scheduler the agent is online.